NMMI/EGO/README.md

 `git clone --recursive https://github.com/NMMI/EGO.git`

-## Use, the command to launch EGO robot
+## Usage, the command to launch EGO robot

 The command to launch the sensor: